Test Complete

 Acid-Base Balance Made Simple!

 pH is a measurement of acidity.
 It just measures how acidic something is.
 When referencing acidity, we're talking about excess hydrogen ions (H+), but we're just going to use the general term "acid."
-It's a scary foreign phrase, but it just means "percentage of acids" Acid isn't always bad like in movies.
+It's a scary foreign phrase, but it just means "percentage of acids."
+Acids aren't always bad, as in movies.
 The pH scale goes from 0-14, so neutral is 7 (water is neutral.)
 The body needs a pH of 7.35-7.45 to maintain homeostasis.
 0.5 in either direction away is not conducive to life.
 So, when we find someone whose acid levels are not conducive to life, we counteract the problem and restore homeostasis.
 You want to keep the body neither acidic nor alkaline; you want to balance it.
 This is all Acid-Base balance means.

 ACIDIC - TOO MUCH ACID - Lower than 7.35 means too much acid in your system.